Organization of EPA's Region 5 Office in Chicago

 SEMD provides emergency response capability, and implements emergency planning, preparedness and prevention activities in preparation for hazardous materials responses during environmental incidents.

-The remedial response function implements Superfund site evaluation, site investigation, site remediation, long-term stewardship and revitalization programs for NPLNPLEPA's list of the most serious uncontrolled or abandoned hazardous waste sites identified for possible long-term remedial action under Superfund.
+The remedial response function implements Superfund site evaluation, site investigation, site remediation, long-term stewardship and revitalization programs for NPLEPA's list of the most serious uncontrolled or abandoned hazardous waste sites identified for possible long-term remedial action under Superfund.
 The list is based primarily on the score a site receives from the Hazard Ranking System.
 EPA is required to update the NPL at least once a year.
 A site must be on the NPL to receive money from the Trust Fund for remedial action. sites and for long-term removal (non-time critical and certain time critical) sites.

-What We Do: The Water Division ensures drinking water is safe and restores and maintains watersheds and their aquatic ecosystems to protect human health, support economic and recreational activities, and provide healthy habitat for fish, plants and wildlife.
+What We Do: The Water Division (WD) ensures drinking water is safe and restores and maintains watersheds and their aquatic ecosystems to protect human health, support economic and recreational activities, and provide healthy habitat for fish, plants and wildlife.

 WD implements the Clean Water Act, the Safe Drinking Water Act, and the Marine Protection, Research and Sanctuaries Act, except for inspections and enforcement, which are principally managed by the Enforcement and Compliance Assurance Division.